starknet-edu/starknetbook/src/ch02-03-scarb.md

 }
 ```

-Basically we decided to apply `components` on the section related to `ownership` and created a separeted module `ownable_component`.
+Basically we decided to apply `components` on the section related to `ownership` and created a separated module `ownable_component`.
 Then we kept the `data` section in our main module `ownable_contract`.

 To get the full implementation of this project, navigate to the `src/` directory in the [examples/Ownable-Components](https://github.com/starknet-edu/starknetbook/examples/Ownable-Components) directory of the Starknet Book repo.
 The `src/lib.cairo` file contains the contract to practice with.